muratk5n/thirdwave/en/README.md

 ---

-It's stange how rough, "public" perception works..
-Escalating the war in Vietnam, Agent Prange, general war-mongering behaviour is associated with Nixon, piece, decisive action, the moon landing with Kennedy.
-Yet these events, their originators are completely the other way around.
-Nixon ended the war in Vietnam, landed a man on the Moon, made gutsy calls at home and abroad.
-Kennedy.. made that one speech on the Moon, "we go to the Moon because I'm haahd". 🤨

----

 Pozsar: "[I]f you believe that the West can craft sanctions that maximize pain for Russia while minimizing financial stability risks and price stability risks in the West, you could also believe in